 INTRODUCTION

 Language is not only a means of communication, but also a means of value or moral education.
-The latter nature of language in the sense of normative dimensions of speech acts has attracted language philosopher and linguists (Searle, 2001; Alston, 2000; Cuneo, 2014) in order to delve into such dimensions.
+The latter nature of language in the sense of normative dimensions of speech acts has attracted language philosophers and linguists (Searle, 2001; Alston, 2000; Cuneo, 2014) i to delve into such dimensions.
 Based on universal nature of language, it is in need of studying such normative dimensions of Sasak language.

 Sasak language is mostly spoken in Lombok Island, West Nusa Tenggara, Indonesia, near to the East region of Bali.
 Sasak language has five dialects: a) Ngeno-ngene, in the Central West coast and the Central East to the North East coast; b) Meno-mene, around Puyung and Praya, and in the East Lombok; c) Ngeto-ngete, around Suralaga, and Sembalun in the North East: d) Kuto-kute, around Bayan region and in the North; and e) Meriaq-meriku, in the South central area around Bonjeruk, and Sengkol.

 This study concerned with the types of speech acts, specifically the existing kinds, and their nature of normative and moral dimensions of illocutionary acts by using samples of Tuan Guru speeches and casual conversations of Meno-mene dialect in the South Sikur village.
-In this area, local people speak Sasak as their mother tongue and Indonesian as their second language.
+In this area, local people speak Sasaks as their mother tongue and Indonesian as their second language.

 The South Sikur villagers are bilingual community.
 Sasak language, Meno-mene dialect, is used in daily communication with one another at home, in and around the Mosque, and other domains.
 These people speak Indonesian in formal setting and at school.
 Indonesian is also used when meeting with new comers.